 Its compatibility is high and emulates games precisely.
 The UNGR rating for this Neo Geo emulator is 11/20.

-It was created not long after NeoRage for Windows and DOS, and worked in exceptionally conventional ways.
-In any case, it was not compatible and was inclined to crashes.
+It was not long after NeoRage for Windows and DOS, and worked in exceptionally conventional ways.
+In any case, it was not compatible and incline to crashes.

 Introduction of Danji was around the same time as NeoGem, and just like the latter, this Neo Geo runs in Windows and Ms-Dos.
 It has very low compatibility, limited sound support, and requires that you first convert your game room into a different format before running them.